hydraulic-institute/edb/source/01_pump-fundamentals/03_combined.md

 **System Deviations**

 Both the pump and the system can deviate from this ideal design case.
 For example, the pump performance can degrade, or the system losses can increase with fouling over time.
-If we combine the pump and system curves we can evaluate what will happen in various cases.
+If we combine the pump and system curves, we can evaluate what will happen in various cases.

 For example, let’s examine what happens with the tank level changes.
 With all other factors being held constant, this would change the static head of the system.
 The pump would also change its operating point in response.
 Since the operating point will be where the pump and system curves intersect, we can set the two equations